pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

 and I'm confident it's possible to implement this algorithm so every operation take constant time with respect to the input values!

 If you're already thinking about how you'd implement something like this in branch-free amd64 or RV64, or even in gateware (I know I am!),
 $DAYJOB might be a good fit.
-Feel free to send me an email to talk about it!
+Send me an email if that sounds interesting!

 <small>Thank you
+Jacob,
 [Jannis](https://mathstodon.xyz/@jix/115032716870635261),
 [Per](https://mastodon.social/@pervognsen/115031875346937974),
 and [Shachaf](https://gts.y.la/@shachaf/statuses/01K2NB4CX2XC6G0PJ5XWBC7WNX)